 PLEASE NOTE THIS EVENT HAS BEEN POSTPONED DUE TO COVID-19.
-PLEASE VISIT OUR COVID-19 WEBPAGE TO STAY UP TO DATE ON KDA SPRING PROGRAMS.
+PLEASE VISIT OUR COVID-19 WEBPAGE TO STAY UP TO DATE ON KDA PROGRAMS.

 KDA and Dignity Health – Memorial Hospital are pleased to launch MightyMOVERS, a dance/movement therapy program for patients in the Lauren Small Children’s Center.
 Dance/Movement Therapist Elena Rezai will facilitate MightyMOVERS to help pediatric patients cope with stressors related to their hospitalization from physical pain to anxiety and depression.